AliRezaJoodi/AliRezaJoodi/Electronics_Tasks.md

 - [ ] In `TextDisplay_LCD_USB` Create simulation file

 ## Electronics_Modules
+- [x] Add VDD and GND pin in circuits drawn in the Proteus
 - [ ] Display_GLCD_KS0108_64x128
 - [x] In `PowerSupply_Flyback` Put a diode for snubber